-Climate change is a human-induced process of global warming, largely resulting from the emission of greenhouse gases (GHGs) such as carbon dioxide, nitrous oxide, methane and fluorocarbons.
+Climate change is a human-induced process, largely resulting from the emission of greenhouse gases (GHGs) such as carbon dioxide, methane and fluorocarbons.
 Countries are under increasing pressure to curb their emissions of these gases and to enhance carbon sinks in a drive to mitigate the effects of climate change.

-However, combating the threats of human-induced global warming requires more than mitigation; it is equally important to reduce society's vulnerability to climate change through adaptation.
+However, combating the threats of human-induced climate change requires more than mitigation.
+It is equally important to reduce society's vulnerability to climate change through adaptation.
 Adaptation addresses the impacts of climate change, including climate variability and weather extremes.

-The issue is a top priority for the United Nations system itself.
-On World Environment Day (5 June) 2007, Secretary-General Ban Ki-moon called on all United Nations agencies, funds and programmes to become climate neutral and 'go green'.
+Climate change is a top priority for the United Nations system itself.
+All United Nations agencies, funds and programmes are active to green the UN system.